Best Practices for Receiving Webhooks

 Security First

 The first layer of securing your webhook receptions is verifying the signature.
-Most webhooks are secured via a webhook signature, and the responsibility lies on the reciever to ensure they verify this signature with the pre-shared key.
+Most webhooks are secured via a webhook signature, and the responsibility lies on the receiver to ensure they verify this signature with the pre-shared key.
 It's simple, but absolutely crucial.

 But what if someone manages to obtain a payload that was signed with the correct key and tries to re-transmit it to you?
 That's where protection from replay attacks comes in.